boledovicpantheon/PA-51/README.md

 2. ``` echo "192.168.56.240 myapp.example.com" > /etc/hosts```

+If you want to test this task, uncomment section in ansible/site.yaml

 Docker Registry is running on master-1 virtual machine, with authentication and https encryption.
 It is accesible within the local network, also inside the cluster.